bseltz-cohesity/scripts/powershell/restartFailedJobs/README.md

 ## Other Parameters

+* -restart: (optional) report only mode if omitted
 * -jobName: (optional) names of protection jobs to include (comma separated)
 * -jobList: (optional) text file of job names to include (one per line)
 * -transportErrorsOnly: (optional) restart backup only for sources that failed with a transport error